mikeforger/Github_Tutorial/Tutorial_Part3.md

 <br>
 Everybody likes some quality of life to make work a little better. <br>For working with Github alot, the internet webpage is not optimal.<br> Luckily are there various tools to help us, one of these tools is Visual Code Studio (VCS).
 <br><br>
 VCS is a source-code editor made by Microsoft and can run on Windos, Linux and macOS.
-It features debugging, syntax highlighting, snippets, codere fractoring and is even embedded in git. <br>Thereby are there alot of extensions available online to customise VCS to your needs.<br> In this tutorial the installation to creating and using git will be explained.<br> It is also possible to run various commands in the terminal or even python scripts.<br><br>
+It features debugging, syntax highlighting, snippets, code fractoring and is even embedded in git. <br>Thereby are there alot of extensions available online to customise VCS to your needs.<br> In this tutorial the installation to creating and using git will be explained.<br> It is also possible to run various commands in the terminal or even python scripts.<br><br>

 # Contents